alexandr-efimov/sourse-code-quality/practice/basic-principles/README.md

     - naming - take a look at consistency
     - functions - side effects
  - Task 6
-    - unit tests - fix commented to be passing
+    - unit tests - fix commented tests to be passing(extend business logic after/with refactoring)